| | |

-An editor or a detailview is commonly a window, which pops up at certain user interaction with an overview (i.e. mouse doubleclick or selecting a toolbar icon, or the like).
-AbstractDetailsView already contains most of that.
+| create an entityeditorEditor-class An editor or a detailview is commonly a window, which pops up at certain user interaction with an overview (i.e. mouse doubleclick or selecting a toolbar icon, or the like).
+In special cases it may be useful, to integrate the detailview in the mainview.
+Then So we start with the declaration of a sample editor for addresses:

 public class AddressesDetails extends AbstractDetailsView<Addresses> {